With most content marketing campaigns I have come across, there’s one thing in common: Lack of planning.

 Overall, spreadsheets provide for the most flexible and customizable environment for higher-level content marketing planning.
 I’ve shared my own content planning roadmap template here.
 There are also many more tools to keep and organized your content ideas and important dates.

 Whenever I do content marketing planning, I tend to focus on seasonal content and how I can time it better.
-Seasonality directs and informs my content marketing plan because being part of a trend is very powerful when it comes to content visibility and user engagement.
+Seasonality, along with trend spotting, directs and informs my content marketing plan because being part of a trend is very powerful when it comes to content visibility and user engagement.
 With seasonal content you are able to use all those trending hashtags and catch the peak of interest in the topic.

 The three tools I am using to schedule and market seasonal content effectively are ContentCal, Finteza and Alter: